 2. Sharpen the side edge using a mill file in a file guide set to 1 degree for most boards.

 3. Hone the edge with a Coarse diamond stone to remove the file marks, still using the Swix Phantom file guide set at the correct angle.

 4. Polish the edges with a medium diamond stone in the file guide set at the correct angle.

 Diamond files are best used when wet, so keep a container of water handy and keep the diamond file wet.

-5. Now if using a cambered board, we have to de-tune the contact points of the board with Toko Fibretex.
+5. Now if using a cambered board, without tip and tail rocker, we have to de-tune the contact points of the board with Toko Fibretex.
 The contact points are the widest part of the snowboard at either end, if these are not de-tuned you may get thrown onto your head quite often and the board is very hard to control.
 The amount of de-tuning varies from board to board and brand-to-brand but generally 50mm either side of the contact points at the tail and 70mm at the tip is enough, for the rockered base boards detuning is not required for most riders.

 6. Clean the base with a soft clean cotton cloth.
 If there is dirt in the base, try hot waxing with a cheap wax even a candle, and then scraping right back while the wax is still warm and soft, you may even need to use a citrus base cleaner if the base is very dirty.